-Parts of the Lindora program involve putting your body into ketosis/following a ketogenic (keto) diet.
+Parts of the Lindora program involves putting your body into ketosis by following a ketogenic (keto) diet.
 Our program is medically based and has not been associated with kidney damage or disease in individuals who have normally functioning kidneys.

 Ketosis vs. Ketoacidosis

-Dietary ketosis is among the most misunderstood concepts in nutritional medicine.
-Ketosis (the presence of ketone bodies in the urine) is often confused with ketoacidosis, which is a life-threatening build-up of ketone bodies due to muscle wasting and dehydration as in states of shock or uncontrolled Type 1 diabetes.
+Dietary ketosis is among one of the most misunderstood concepts in nutritional medicine.
+Ketosis (the presence of ketone bodies in the urine) is often confused with ketoacidosis, which is a life-threatening build-up of ketone bodies due to muscle wasting and dehydration that can occur in states of shock or uncontrolled Type 1 diabetes.
 In the Type 1 diabetic, the absence of insulin leads to a toxic build-up of blood glucose and an extreme break-down of fat and muscle tissue.
-Patients in ketoacidosis are closely monitored in Intensive Care Units, individuals in ketosis are amongst the healthy, active population.
+Patients in ketoacidosis are closely monitored in Intensive Care Units.

 How Much Protein is Too Much Protein?

 In perhaps the highest protein intake ever studied, an adult male bodybuilder consumed an average of 2,263 calories, 71% from protein or 2.27 grams per pound for 10 weeks.
 His weight dropped from 168 lbs. to 139 lbs. and his body fat from 16% to 4.4%.
 Blood analysis found an increase in a reliable test of kidney function called “blood urea nitrogen” or BUN from 16 to 53 (normal is 6 to 25) without evidence of kidney damage.
 We would not advocate such high protein intake for such an extended period but it is interesting to note how much people have pushed the limits without suffering consequences.